 XCG Consulting Limited (XCG) was retained by the Sunshine Coast Regional District (SCRD) to prepare a Design, Operations and Closure Plan (DOCP) for the Sechelt Landfill (Site).
-This DOCP has been prepared in accordance with the design, performance, and operational requirements of the Operational Certificate No. 106060 (OC) for the Site, and in general accordance with relevant British Columbia Ministry of the Environment (BC MOE) acts, regulations, and guidance documents.
-This document was developed based on an integrated development strategy which incorporates surface water, leachate, and landfill gas management controls into the landfill development plan to mitigate landfill derived impacts.
+This DOCP has been prepared in accordance with the design, performance, and operational requirements of the Operational Certificate No. 106060 dated July 8, 2014, (OC), and in general accordance with relevant British Columbia Ministry of the Environment (MOE, or the Ministry1) acts, regulations, and guidance documents.

+This DOCP was developed based on an integrated development strategy which incorporates surface water, leachate, and landfill gas management controls into the landfill development plan to mitigate landfill derived impacts.

-The key objectives of this document are to:
+The key objectives of this DOCP are to: